Content

 - [Google Gemini](https://ai.google.dev/)

-You can select the model you wish to use in the app on the `/settings` page of the app.
+Users can also change the model in the app on the `/settings` page.

 ```bash